9.5. Member Functions and Program Organization

 These two terms are often confusing, so let's begin by defining them in general before we use them to describe features of an object-oriented program:

-Now, we are in a better position to use the terms to help us understand member functions and arguments.
+Now, we are better positioned to use the terms to help us understand member functions and arguments.

 Object Labels (Implicit vs. Explicit Arguments)